Zylann/Grid/README.txt

 	Game resources :

 		The game include several audio/image/postfx files
 		that are not included in the repo.
-You must download them at <not uploaded yet...> and place them into a resources/ directory.
+You may find them in the last released binary.

 		Note : under Code::Blocks, to run and debug the project, the default directory for loading files is the same as the *.cbp.